Dr. Cary Nelson

 Most of these foods contain different probiotic strains.
 It’s important to diversify one’s intake.
 Therefore, a diet complete with a variety of probiotic-rich foods is most effective.
 That being said, there are also benefits to considering adding more probiotics to such a diet with the use of safe, effective supplemental products.

-Yogurt has been shown to assist in the maintenance of gut health and can treat diarrhea, gas, and other digestive problems.55, 56
+Yogurt has been shown to assist in the maintenance of gut health and can help relieve occasional diarrhea, gas, and other digestive problems.54, 55

 Another food commonly eaten in the western world that has a significant probiotic content is sourdough bread.
 Again, not every type of bread has probiotic qualities.
 Sourdough bread, in particular, is made with sourdough starter, a compound that functions much like yeast, which contains plenty of “good” bacteria.58